How we exposed the “Butcher of Baulkham Hills and Bega” AND got results!

 “How is it that one small action group, with no resources, can expose the facts and the people involved; yet governments, with all the resources and expertise at their disposal, seemingly cannot?”

-Out of desperation to get something done about criminal obstetrician and gynaecologist, Dr Graeme Stephen REEVES, after years of being ignored by the New South Wales Health Department, Lorraine Long approached respected investigative journalist Ross Coulthart, of Channel 9’s Sunday program, in 2007, to have the government’s failings and cover-ups exposed.
+Out of desperation to get something done about criminal obstetrician and gynaecologist, Dr Graeme Stephen REEVES, after years of being ignored by the New South Wales Department of Health, Lorraine Long approached respected investigative journalist Ross Coulthart, of Channel 9’s Sunday program, in 2007, to have the government’s failings and cover-ups exposed.

 “Who watches the doctors?” telecast 17 February 2008 on the Nine Television Network.